Support

 In order for Minsh Apps to function properly, we store the following data.
 Some of it may contain users’ personally identifying information:

-• Events, messages, likes and other content posted, or actions done by the users.
+• Events, messages, likes and other content posted, or actions taken by the users;

-• Usage data, as in timings when actions are done by the user in the Minsh App.
+• Usage data, such as timings of actions taken by users in the Minsh App.

 Who has access to the data?

 • The Data Controller.
-In other words, our clients who own a Minsh App.
+Our client who owns the Minsh App.
 They have full access to the data, i.e. the entire content of their Minsh App’s database.

-• Minsh and its Sub-Processors.
-Since we run and maintain our Service on the cloud, Minsh and its Sub-Processors have access to the Minsh App’s database.
-Note that all our Sub-Processors comply with GDPR, and that Minsh never directly accesseses the data of a Minsh App unless the Data Controller requests us to check upon an issue.
+• Minsh and its sub-processors.
+Since we run and maintain our Service on the cloud, Minsh and its cloud infrastructure sub-processors have access to the Minsh App’s database.
+The current list of our sub-processors is maintained in Schedule 1 to our Data Processing Agreement.
+Minsh staff do not directly access the data of a Minsh App unless the Data Controller asks us to look into a specific issue.

 How do you store the data of multiple apps?